706-367-5151 ext. 22801

 This notice is provided as required by Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, Title IX of the Education Amendments of 1972, the Age Discrimination Act of 1975, and the Americans with Disabilities Act of 1990.
 Questions, complaints, or requests for additional information regarding these laws may be forwarded to the designated compliance coordinator(s).
 Todd Shultz, Director of CTAE, Todd Nickelsen, Assistant Superintendent of Teaching and Learning , 1660 Winder Highway Jefferson, Ga 30549, 706-367-5151.

 - Click here for the Teaching & Learning overview.

 - Click here to return to the Teaching & Learning photo directory page.

-Pathways within each cluster are listed in the 2018-19 Program of Study
+Pathways within each cluster are listed in our Program of Study

 - Agriculture, Food & Natural Resources

 - Arts, AV/Technology & Communications